Vietnam.vn - Nền tảng quảng bá Việt Nam

 This is the second time Curiosity has taken this image.
 The rover took a similar time-lapse image in November 2021.
 However, the latest image is much more detailed than the first attempt.
 This is likely because the image was taken during the Martian winter, when there is less atmospheric dust, said Doug Ellison, an engineer at NASA's Jet Propulsion Laboratory (JPL) who is in charge of Curiosity's camera team.
 The rover rarely takes such images because it needs to stay in one place all day, limiting the amount of data it can collect.

-In addition to taking wide-angle shots of landscapes, Curiosity has also pointed its camera downward to capture some close-up shots of unique mineral structures.
+In addition to taking wide-angle shots of landscapes, Curiosity has also pointed its camera downward to capture some close-up images of unique mineral structures.
 For example, in February 2022, the robot observed a mineral structure that resembled a flower.
 On April 15 of this year, it also discovered a small rock shaped like a book.

 Thu Thao (According to Live Science )